Orkdal Municipality: Geography

 A large part of the population was concentrated in the Orkanger/Fannrem area, which is situated at the head of the Orkdalsfjord, a branch of the large Trondheimsfjord.
 The Orkla River, one of the better salmon rivers in Norway, meets the sea at Orkanger.

 The lakes Hostovatnet, Gangåsvatnet, Våvatnet and Svorksjøen were located around the municipality.
+The highest point in the municipality was the 846.7 m tall mountain Omnfjellvarden, in the western part of the municipality, near the border with Hemne Municipality.

-The municipalities of Agdenes, Snillfjord and Hemne were located to the northwest, Rindal and Meldal to the south, and Melhus and Skaun to the east, and Trondheim and Indre Fosen were to the northeast across the Trondheimsfjord.
+Agdenes Municipality, Snillfjord Municipality and Hemne Municipality were located to the northwest, Rindal Municipality and Meldal Municipality were to the south, and Melhus Municipality and Skaun Municipality were to the east, and Trondheim Municipality and Indre Fosen Municipality were to the northeast across the Trondheimsfjord.